the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.10] TBD =

+* Feature - add system to check plugin versions to inform you to update and prevent site breaking errors [116841]

 = [4.9.2] 2018-12-13 =

 * Feature - Add new action `tribe_tickets_update_blocks_from_classic_editor` to allow for custom actions when updating the tickets blocks